crysxd/shared-firebase-preferences/README.md

 The usage is pretty simple and straight forward if you have ever worked with `SharedPreferences`.
 You can also easily use them with `PreferenceFragment`.

-This project contains a exmaple app, take alook how you can use `SharedFirebasePreferences`!
+This project contains a exmaple app, take a look how you can use `SharedFirebasePreferences`!

 # Setup
 Add this to your project level build.gradle: